-The Terra Cotta Warriors Pits have unearthed large amounts of bronze weapons which include swords, spears, scimitars, billhooks, halberds, arrowheads and crossbows.
-Despite being buried for over two thousand years, these military weapons still glitter and their edges are as sharp as of old.
-This miracle reflects the high level of metallurgical technology of the Qin Dynasty
+The terracotta army pits have yielded almost 40,000 bronze weapons including swords, spears, billhooks, arrowheads and crossbows.
+Unlike the terracotta soldiers that are made of clay, most of these actual combat weapons were made of bronze while a few were made of iron.
+Despite being buried for over 2,200 years, these military weapons still glitter and their edges are as sharp as of old.
+This reflects the high level of metallurgical technology of the Qin Dynasty

 (221 BC - 206 BC).

 Jian in Chinese.
 Over 20 pieces of bronze swords unearthed in Pit 1 and Pit 2 are smooth and sharp in the color of yellow gray.
 Looking like the shape of willow leaf, the slim body part is around 80 to 95 centimeters (31 to 37 inches) in length, with protruding ridges in its middle and cuspidal tip to increase the force of puncture.
 Some parts have inscribed numbers in Chinese rather than written inscriptions.
 The discovered bronze swords have no signs of use.
 Therefore, some experts surmise that they were put into the funerary pits from the Qin arsenal immediately.